 Post-1945 U.S. history, legal history, the history of women and gender, social welfare, disability history, and African American history

-Dr. Felicia Kornbluh is the Director of the Program in Women's and Gender Studies and an Associate Professor of History.
+Dr. Felicia Kornbluh is an Associate Professor of History.
 She is the author of the book, The Battle for Welfare Rights: Poverty and Politics in Modern America (University of Pennsylvania Press, series in modern American politics and culture, 2007).
 Kornbluh has written many articles for academic and non-academic journals, including Feminist Studies, Radical History Review, the Journal of American History, The Nation, In These Times, the Women's Review of Books, and the Los Angeles Times op-ed page.

 Kornbluh holds a Ph.D. in history from Princeton University and a B.A. in Social Studies from Harvard-Radcliffe.
 A native of New York City, she began her scholarly career at Hunter College High School in Manhattan.
 Kornbluh has held fellowships from the American Bar Foundation, New York University Law School, the American Historical Association, and the Woodrow Wilson Foundation.
 Before taking up her position at the University of Vermont, she taught for 8 years in the history department at Duke University, where she specialized in post-1945 U.S. history, legal history, and the history of women and gender.
 While at Duke, she helped build bridges between the history department and Duke's school of Public Policy Studies, and co-chaired the university's Gay, Lesbian, Bisexual, and Transgender Task Force.